 This classic example of film noir revolves around Harry Fabian (Richard Widmark), a sneering, sulking, small-time American grifter with delusions of grandeur who decides to try and get rich via the world of wrestling promotion in London.

-Gene Tierney plays his sweet and loyal (though she has no reason to be) girlfriend, Mary.
+Gene Tierney plays his sweet and loyal (though she has no reason to be) nightclub singer girlfriend, Mary Bristol.

-Fabian sees a way to make a power grab on local mobster Kristo (Herbert Lom) by schmoozing with his father, a legendary Greek wrestler known as Gregorius (played by real-life wrestler Stanislaus Zbyszko).
-In doing so, he sets himself up for a final dangerous confrontation.
+Fabian sees a way to make a power grab on local mobster Kristo (Herbert Lom) by schmoozing with his father, a legendary Greco-Roman style wrestler known as Gregorius (played by real-life Greek wrestler Stanislaus Zbyszko).

 Francis L. Sullivan